Captain Marvel (Mar-Vell): 1970s

 Mar-Vell travels to the Kree homeworld of Hala, and through a protracted series of events that almost kills Rick Jones, frees himself from the manipulation of the Supreme Intelligence.
-During this period Mar-Vell also encounters the cosmic entity the Stranger.
+During this period, Mar-Vell also encounters the cosmic entity the Stranger.
 Returning to Earth, Mar-Vell encounters stranded Kree scientists who attempt to retrieve an inactive Kree Sentry located on the S.H.I.E.L.D.
 Helicarrier.
 This proves unsuccessful when the Sentry activates but fails to follow direction, going on a rampage.
 A new villain called the Cheetah attempts to manipulate the Sentry, although both are eventually defeated by Mar-Vell.
 The hero locates the Kree scientists, and briefly battles Ronan the Accuser, who was left with the mind of a child after a previous encounter.

-Rick Jones is visiting Avengers Mansion when the robotic villain the Super-Adaptoid attacks.
+Rick Jones is visiting Avengers Mansion when the Super-Adaptoid attacks.
 During a battle with the Avengers, Jones trades places with Mar-Vell, with the Super-Adaptoid eventually mimicking Mar-Vell's Nega-Bands.
-Mar-Vell then brings the Super-Adaptoid's pseudo bands together, exiling the robot to the Negative Zone and freeing Jones.
+Mar-Vell then brings the Super-Adaptoid's bands together, exiling it to the Negative Zone and freeing Jones.
 Mar-Vell bids Jones farewell and encounters Mercurio the 4-D Man, who tricks Mar-Vell into returning to his home dimension, hoping to coerce the hero into building the Omni-Wave Projector.
 Mar-Vell, however, defeats Mercurio and returns to Earth.

-Mar-Vell continues to have dealings with the Kree, preventing scientist Doctor Minerva from killing Rick Jones and battling High Council member Phae-Dor before travelling to Hala and, with King of the Inhumans Blackagar Boltagon ("Black Bolt") as his ally, preventing the "War of the Three Galaxies" by exposing a Skrull infiltrator.
+Mar-Vell continues to have dealings with the Kree, preventing scientist Doctor Minerva from killing Rick Jones and battling High Council member Phae-Dor before travelling to Hala and, with King of the Inhumans Black Bolt as his ally, preventing the "War of the Three Galaxies" by exposing a Skrull infiltrator.
 After another encounter with Nitro, Mar-Vell briefly attempts to adopt the Walter Lawson identity once again and works at an observatory.
-This plan is abandoned when forced to become Mar-Vell to stop an energy vampire named "Deathgrip".
-After an encounter with the Thunder God Thor, Mar-Vell is forced to fight off Drax, who has been driven insane due to being unable to fulfill his purpose and kill Thanos.
-Eventually convincing Drax to aid him, Mar-Vell enters into a war against ISAAC, the sentient computer that served Thanos and now directs his forces.
-After a series of protracted battles, Mar-Vell convinces ISAAC's female minion Elysius to join him, causing her to fall in love with Mar-Vell; he subsequently defeats ISAAC's other pawns Chaos and Tarterus and the warrior Stellarax on Earth.
+This plan is abandoned when forced to become Mar-Vell to stop an energy vampire named Deathgrip.
+After an encounter with Thor, Mar-Vell is forced to fight off Drax, who has been driven insane due to being unable to fulfill his purpose and kill Thanos.
+Eventually convincing Drax to aid him, Mar-Vell enters into a war against ISAAC, a sentient computer who served Thanos and now directs his forces.
+After a series of protracted battles, Mar-Vell convinces ISAAC's minion Elysius to join him, causing her to fall in love with Mar-Vell; he subsequently defeats ISAAC's other pawns Chaos and Tarterus and the warrior Stellarax on Earth.
 Mar-Vell eventually defeats ISAAC by entering the supercomputer's programming and forcing it to experience life.
 Mar-Vell meets Eon once again and reflects on the events of recent times.